Cricket Australia in trouble

-CA Chairman Peever to step down - reports
+CA Chairman Peever resigns

-Embattled Cricket Australia (CA) Chairman David Peever is set to step down in the wake of a review into the board's governance and culture, local media reported on Thursday.
+Embattled Cricket Australia (CA) Chairman David Peever resigned, on Thursday, in the wake of a scathing review of the board's governance and culture.

-Peever, who was recently reelected for another three-year term, would tender his resignation at a CA board meeting later on Thursday, the Sydney Morning Herald reported, citing unnamed sources.
+Peever, who was recently reelected for another three-year term, will be replaced by deputy chairman Earl Eddings for the interim period until a permanent appointment can be made, CA said in a statement.

-Peever has come under heavy pressure following CA's delayed release of the independent Longstaff report on Monday.
+Peever had come under heavy pressure following CA's delayed release of the independent Longstaff report on Monday, which described the board as 'arrogant' and 'controlling', and of nurturing a culture of 'winning without counting the costs'.

+"He has played a pivotal role in the elevation of women’s cricket, and the significant growth in attendance and participation," he said in the statement.

+“The board is keenly aware that we have a way to go to earn back the trust of the cricket community.
+We and the executive team are determined to make cricket stronger."

-The report blamed CA in part for the ball-tampering scandal in Cape Town in March that led to long suspensions for the test side's former captain Steve Smith, and batsmen David Warner and Cameron Bancroft.
+The Longstaff report blamed CA in part for the ball-tampering scandal in Cape Town in March that led to long suspensions for the test side's former captain Steve Smith, and batsmen David Warner and Cameron Bancroft.

-It also described the board as 'arrogant' and 'controlling', and of nurturing a culture of 'winning without counting the costs'.

 CA delayed releasing the report until after Peever was reelected at an annual general meeting last week, prompting heavy criticism from luminaries including former board boss Malcolm Speed and former Australia Prime Minister Kevin Rudd.

+But the CA leadership's refusal to be accountable for the findings in the review, having issued heavy punishments in the ball-tampering scandal, angered former players and pundits.

+Former Australia captain Ian Chappell said CA had become 'a joke', while a governance expert who helped remodel the board into its modern entity described Peever's reelection only days before the review's release as 'astonishing'.

-At least three of Australia's state cricket associations have declined to endorse Peever's leadership since the review's release on Monday, local media have reported.
+At least three of Australia's state cricket associations have declined to endorse Peever's leadership since the review's release, on Monday, local media reported.

 this